opendocsg/slw-judgments-backfill/2015_SGHC_222/report.md

 59     In this particular case, it is similarly not necessary for me to take a position on whether apparent bias is a ground for setting aside an expert determination.
 Even on the assumption that apparent bias is a ground, I find that the plaintiff has failed to establish apparent bias.

-60     Counsel for the plaintiff, in oral submissions, cites _Re Shankar Alan s/o Anant Kulkarni_ [2007] 1 SLR(R) 85 for the test of apparent bias.
+60     Counsel for the plaintiff, in oral submissions, cites _Re Shankar Alan s/o Anant Kulkarni_ <span class="citation">[2007] 1 SLR(R) 85</span> for the test of apparent bias.
 The test favoured in that case was the reasonable suspicion test, _ie_ , whether a reasonable member of the public could harbour a reasonable suspicion of bias.
 I make a further assumption that that is the appropriate test for apparent bias to be applied to an expert determination.
 I have already explained why all of the grounds set forth by the plaintiff are insufficient to establish actual bias (see [48]–[56]).
 For much the same reasons, I find that none of the facts on which the plaintiff relies would lead a reasonable person to harbour a reasonable suspicion of bias.

 61     I have explained that GTCF’s failure to reply to the plaintiff’s email of 30 September 2014 asking GTCF to confirm that it would not take into account the first defendant’s representations of 23 September 2014 could amount to evidence of actual bias only if there were some basis on which to say that the refusal was deliberate or wilful, intended to prejudice the plaintiff or assist the defendants.
 There is absolutely no basis on which a reasonable member of the public could harbour a reasonable suspicion that that was the case.